Better Immigration Destination, Australia or Canada

 Portugal:

 Is a conversion necessary?
 Indeed.
-If you secure employment, you must submit an application for a residence permit for employment (Autorização de residência para atividade profissional) within 90 days of commencing your employment.
+If you secure employment, you must apply for a residence permit for employment (Autorização de residência para atividade profissional) within 90 days of commencing your employment.

 Sweden: